I-Dont-Remember/506-project/README.md

   - Wikipedia
 - Basic User Authentication
   - Sign up, Sign in, Sign out
+  - Email verification and email changes/addition NOT working, but also not necessary for this Iteration.
   - Login via Facebook

 ## Development Environment Setup